a-eski/ttytest2/README.md

 ### Use return for newline

-Use return for newline tells ttytest2 to use return ('/r') instead of newline ('/n') for methods like send_line.
+Use return for newline tells ttytest2 to use return ('/r') instead of newline ('/n') for methods like send_line, send_line_exact, etc.

 Some line readers may interpreter return and newline differently, so this can be useful in those cases.